marcindulak/gpaw-on-aws/README.md

 The flexibility of AWS allows one to use CfnCluster to create one HPC cluster per research project and manage the cluster from e.g. a laptop computer.
-The separation of different project is crucial in order to achieve reproducible research.
+The separation of different projects is crucial in order to achieve reproducible research.
 Another convenient feature of CfnCluster is auto-scaling, i.e. when no jobs are in the queue only the Master node is running, see http://cfncluster.readthedocs.org/en/latest/autoscaling.html.